firstwiki/original_archive/index.php/Basic_HTML/index.html.md

 important factors must be taken into consideration when designing a FIRST team webpage.
-There are specific items that FIRST judges will be looking for when judging your website, and there are certain elements you will want to include in order to make your page useful for other [FIRSTers](/index.php/FIRSTer "FIRSTer" ).
+There are specific items that FIRST judges will be looking for when judging your website, and there are certain elements you will want to include in order to make your page useful for other [FIRSTers](FIRSTer "FIRSTer" ).